redaktor/widgets-preview/src/combobox/README.md

-# @dojo/widgets/select
+# @redaktor/widgets/select

-Dojo's `Select` provides a dropdown menu form control using either the native `<select>` element or a fully custom component.
+redaktor's `Combobox` provides a dropdown menu form control using either the native `<select>` element or a fully custom component.
 The custom version uses the `Listbox` widget as its list of options.

 ## Features